kerberos-io/agent/README.md

 - WIP: Integrations (Webhooks, MQTT, Script, etc).
 - Cloud storage (Kerberos Hub, Kerberos Vault).
 WIP: Minio, Storj, etc.
 - Ability to specifiy conditions: motion region, time table, continuous recording, etc.
+- [Deploy where you want](#how-to-run-and-deploy-a-kerberos-agent) with the tools you use: `docker`, `docker compose`, `ansible`, `terraform`, `kubernetes`, etc.
 - MIT License

-### Kerberos Factory (part of [Kerberos Enterprise suite](https://doc.kerberos.io/enterprise/first-things-first/))

-- Kerberos Agent leveraged in a Kubernetes cluster [through a UI](https://doc.kerberos.io/factory/getting-started/).
-- Camera support for IP camera only (RTSP/H264).
-- Massive horizontal scaling and flexibility (private, hybrid and cloud deployment).
-- Management of multiple Kerberos Agents through a single pane of glass.

 ## How it works: A world of Agents

 Kerberos.io applies the concept of agents.
-An agent is running next to or on your camera, and is processing a single camera feed.
-It applies motion based recording and make those recordings available through a user friendly web interface.
-Kerberos Agent allows you to connect to other cloud services or custom applications.
-Kerberos Agent is perfect for personal usage and/or is a great tool if you only have a couple of surveillance cameras to be processed.
+An agent is running next to (or on) your camera, and is processing a single camera feed.
+It applies motion based or continuous recording and make those recordings available through a user friendly web interface.
+A Kerberos Agent allows you to connect to other cloud services or integrates with custom applications.
+Kerberos Agent is used for personal usage and scales to enterprise production level deployments.

-If you are looking for a solution that scales better with your video surveillance and/or video analytics requirements, [Kerberos Enterprise Suite might be a better fit](https://doc.kerberos.io/enterprise/first-things-first).
+Note that Kerberos Agent is just a piece in the Kerberos.io ecosystem.
+The [Kerberos Enterprise Suite](https://doc.kerberos.io/enterprise/first-things-first) brings additional capabilities into to the picture such as: bring you own cloud, bring your own storage, caching and forwarding, etc.

 ## How to run and deploy a Kerberos Agent